 The Boston fern is a species of fern in the Nephrolepis genus.
 This indoor fern is one of the most popular fern houseplants.
-Also called the Sword fern, the Boston Fern is an evergreen perennial plant.
+Also called the Sword Fern, the Boston Fern is an evergreen perennial plant.
 Boston Ferns grow to between 16" and 35" (40 – 90 cm) tall and its long trailing leaves mean it looks good in hanging baskets.

-To care for a Boston fern indoors, it’s important to keep humidity levels high.
+To care for a Boston fern indoors, it’s essential to keep humidity levels high.
 This means that in dry conditions or in winter, you should mist the fern daily and keep the soil damp.
 When growing in a pot indoors, this fern plant prefers indirect sunlight rather than complete shade.

 Rabbit's Root Ferns (Phlebodium Aureum)